kornia/kornia/CONTRIBUTING.md

   - We follow [PEP8 style guide](https://www.python.org/dev/peps/pep-0008).
-  - Use `pre-commit` to autoformat each commit before push: [pre-commit.com](https://pre-commit.com) For doing so, just install it for this repository by running the command: `pre-commit install` on your terminal
+  - Use `pre-commit` to autoformat each commit before push: [pre-commit.com](https://pre-commit.com) To do so, just install it for this repository by running the command: `pre-commit install` on your terminal

 - Changes to PEP8:
   - Line length is 120 characters.